 Especially audiophile customers liked our DIY kits, because Teufel kept his promise to make HiFi affordable.
 From then on, Teufel really got going, because the news spread from mouth to mouth in no time at all.
 By the way, Teufel was not only a pioneer in this field, because long before the Internet and online shopping were a thing of the past, but Teufel was also already selling his loudspeakers electronically.
 By e-mail order.

 From 1988 Teufel produced the first complete boxes and set new standards with its two-channel model Teufel M 200.
-Whether from vinyl or music cassette, more and more music lovers played their bands of the 80s via Teufel boxes.
+Whether from vinyl or music cassette, more and more music lovers played their bands of the 80s via Teufel speakers.
 Still today vinyl lovers swear by the “warm sound” as well as the crackling sounds of their black gold.

-Walkman & Ghettoblaster: Music becomes portable
+Walkman & Boombox: Music becomes portable

 With a lot of patience and pressing the record button within seconds, she made it possible to record her own 80s hits on the radio.
-What today are the favourite lists of the streaming services were the self-created mixtapes.
+What today are the favorite lists of the streaming services were the self-created mixtapes.
 These could then be heard with another achievement from the eighties finally also on the way – the Walkman.

 The Walkman in particular made the cassette the recording medium of the decade: thanks to Sony’s invention, music became portable.
 It marked the beginning of the age of headphones.
 From then on, music fans could listen to her songs anywhere and around the clock.

-> Reading tips: 40 Years of Teufel part 2 – the 90s
+> 45 Years of Teufel part 2 – the 90’s

 Fun facts from the 80s

-• From taboo word to everyday language: Rap songs were probably the most popular game in the USA in the 1980s.
+- From taboo word to everyday language: Rap songs were probably the most popular game in the USA in the 1980s.
 Always there: the rappers from N.W.A. counted concerned citizens: More than 200 times they used the frowned upon word “fuck” in their 1988 album.

-• 5.55 seconds: This is the world record for the legendary magic cube with the colorful squares.
+- 5.55 seconds: This is the world record for the legendary magic cube with the colorful squares.
 Not only children, also adults broke their heads at this tricky toy.

 Image 1: ©Chris Benso certain rights apply.
 Source: Unsplash